microsoft/rushstack-websites/websites/heft.rushstack.io/docs/pages/plugins/sass.md

 | **heft.json options:** | (none) |
 <!-- prettier-ignore-end -->

-This task generates TypeScript typings for CSS styles.
+This plugin generates TypeScript typings for CSS styles.
 It supports three different stylesheet formats:

 - `.css` for plain [Cascading Style Sheets](https://en.wikipedia.org/wiki/CSS)
-- `.scss` which extends the CSS file format with preprocessor macros, as defined by the [Syntactically Awesome Style Sheet (SASS)](https://sass-lang.com/) project
+- `.scss` which extends the CSS file format with preprocessor macros, as defined by the [Syntactically Awesome Style Sheet (Sass)](https://sass-lang.com/) project
 - `.sass` the older [indented syntax](https://sass-lang.com/documentation/syntax) which is still supported because some people prefer it

 ## When to use it

-We recommend using SASS for any TypeScript web application that uses CSS styles.
-The `.scss` file format is a good choice because its syntax is a proper superset of plain CSS.
+We recommend using Sass for any TypeScript web application that uses CSS styles.
+The `.scss` file format is the recommended choice because its syntax is a proper superset of plain CSS.

 ## How it works